jpalcantara85/HAUSMANN/README.md

 - If you haven't already, you must create a variable named 'my_output_path' to define your output folder (directory where outputs will be saved): *e.g. my_output_path = "/Users/jpalcantara/Patents/"*

-- You might need to install the following package before running this script:
-<br/> *pip install -e git+https://github.com/SohierDane/BigQuery_Helper#egg=bq_helper*

 ## 4. IMPORTANT CONCEPTS: (under construction)

 - Publication date x filing date x grant date: patent documents are published (publication date) by patent offices usually 18 months after the date on which a patent application was first filed (filing data) or once a patent has been granted (grant date) for the invention claimed by the patent applicant.
 Queries in this script always take as reference publication date.

 ## 5. INSTALLATION

-You can install GLquery with the following command in your console:
+- You can install GLquery with the following command in your console: <br/>
+*pip install -e git+https://github.com/jpalcantara85/HAUSMANN#egg=HAUSMANN*

+- You might need to install the following package before running this script:
-pip install -e git+https://github.com/jpalcantara85/HAUSMANN#egg=HAUSMANN
+<br/> *pip install -e git+https://github.com/SohierDane/BigQuery_Helper#egg=bq_helper*